casper-devrel/docs-redux/cspr-docs/docs/resources/tokens/cep18/query.md

 - The Casper fungible token contract

-- The CEP-18 utility contract, which should appear in the `NamedKeys` of the account that sent the transaction as `cep18_test_contract`
+- The CEP-18 utility contract, which should appear in the `NamedKeys` of the account that sent the Deploy as `cep18_test_contract`

 ## Querying the Contract Package